unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 ### Uno Platform 4.1

 #### Android 12 support
-Uno 4.1 removes the support for the Android SDK 10 and adds support for Android 12.
-Note that Android 10  versions and below are still supported at runtime, but you'll need to have Android 11 SDK or later to build an Uno Platform App.
-You can upgrade to Android 11 or 12 using the `Compile using Android version: (Targer Framework)` option in Visual Studio Android project properties.

 Additionally, here are some specific hints about the migration to Android 12:

 - If you are building with Android 12 on Azure Devops Hosted Agents (macOS or Windows), you'll need two updates:
     - Use the JDK 11, using the following step:

         ```yml
         - pwsh: |
             echo "##vso[task.setvariable variable=JAVA_HOME]$(JAVA_HOME_11_X64)"
             echo "##vso[task.setvariable variable=JavaSdkDirectory]$(JAVA_HOME_11_X64)"
         displayName: Select JDK 11
         ```

     - You may need to [add the following property](https://github.com/tdevere/AppCenterSupportDocs/blob/main/Build/Could_not_determine_API_level_for_$TargetFrameworkVersion_of_v12.0.md) to your android csproj:

         ```xml
         <PropertyGroup>
             <AndroidUseLatestPlatformSdk>true</AndroidUseLatestPlatformSdk>
         </PropertyGroup>
         ```

 - The AndroidX libraries need to be at specific versions to avoid [an upstream android issue](https://docs.microsoft.com/en-us/answers/questions/650236/error-androidattrlstar-not-found-after-upgrading-n.html).
 The Uno Platform NuGet packages are using those versions automatically, but if you override those packages, make sure to avoid direct or indirect dependencies on `Xamarin.AndroidX.Core(>=1.7.0.1)`.
 For reference, [view this page](https://github.com/unoplatform/uno/blob/533c5316cbe7537bb2f4a542b46a52b96c75004a/build/Uno.WinUI.nuspec#L66-L69) to get the packages versions used by Uno Platform.